-Figure 5.
-Isometric drawing of "new" furnace, Adirondack Iron & Steel Co.
+Figure 7.
+Isometric drawing of "new" furnace, Adirondack Iron & Steel Co.(Seely, 1978)

 Many of these first appeared in iron furnaces using mineral fuels in Pennsylvania.
 Although the owners of the Adirondack Iron and Steel Company recognized that the importation of coal was impossible, they did adapt their charcoal-burning furnaces with up-to-date improvement.
 First of all, the height of the stack new furnace was forty-five feet with a brick chimney topping that.
 The old furnace probably was originally constructed at twelve to fifteen feet, and eventually increased to thirty to thirty-five feet.
 The bosh diameter of the new furnace is twelve feet (seven feet in old furnace).
-The new furnace had a top-mounted hot-blast stove to increase the temperature of the blast air from ambient to 400-600°F. The old 1844 furnace had a hot blast stove sitting beside it on the ground, then located on top in 1845.
+The new furnace had a top-mounted hot-blast stove to increase the temperature of the blast air from ambient to 400-600°F. The old 1844 furnace had a hot blast stove sitting beside it on the ground, and then located on top in 1845.
 This idea was only introduced in US from Britain in 1840, demonstrating the company's commitment to new technology.
 Not surprisingly, the introduction of one new technological development drives others.
 The hotter furnace caused damage to the cast iron tuyeres so these had to be water cooled.
 The downcomer pipe, carrying hot air from the stove, had to be upgraded to inch-thick cast iron from galvanized sheet metal to accommodate the hot blast.
 The stack was reinforced with wrought iron bars to improve stability.
 These bars doubtless enhanced the preservation of the stack.
 In order to increase the pressure of the blast air, double acting cylinders were installed with adjustable cranks that could vary the stroke from thirty-six to sixty-six inches.

-A visit to the site of the new furnace offers a glimpse into an industry that flourished a century ago.
+A visit to the site of the new furnace offers a glimpse into an industry that flourished a century and a half ago.
 The site of the new furnace was cleared and documented in the late 1970s under the auspices of the Historic American Engineering Record Program.
 NL Industries was closely involved in this study.
-Although the forest has begun to reclaim the site, much of the equipment is still well exposed.
-Visible at the present time are the furnace stack, tuyere arches and tuyeres, casting arch, slag piles, and the entire contents of the wheel house with cross-heads, blowing tubs, and manifold more or less intact and in working position.
-Of the dam, wooden water wheel and casting house, little remains.
+Although the forest has reclaimed the site, much of the equipment is still well exposed.
+Since the transfer of the property from Kronos to the Open Space Institute, archeologists from the NYS Department of Conservation and the NYS Museum have cleared the site and begun documentation and restoration.